 If it has even the slightest possibility of helping someone, try.

-Everything has already been said, so don’t use that as an excuse.
+Everything has already been said, so don’t use that as an excuse to ditch these tips for beginner writers.
 You’ll perform your own research and add your point of view.

 Writing that changes the world exists in the world, not in your mind.

-The first step for new writers may sound simple, but it’s a lot easier said than done.
-It can feel safer to not write anything than write the wrong thing.
+This tip for beginner writers may sound simple, but it’s a lot easier said than done.
+It can feel safer to not write anything than to write the wrong thing.

 What you write now isn’t the final word on that subject.